dotnet/docs/docs/architecture/modern-web-apps-azure/common-client-side-web-technologies.md

 - Does it (or a companion library) include all of the features your app requires?

-- Is it well-documented?
+- Is it well documented?

 - How active is its community?
-Are new projects building built with it?
+Are new projects built with it?

 - How active is its core team?
 Are issues being resolved and new versions shipped regularly?